nsubordin81/coding-scratch/databricks_cert/things_I_need.md

 ## Describe how to use multiple languages within the same notebook

 **Your answer:**
+you can use python scala, R, sql and even bash. you can also use the magic % sign with the name of the language you want to use e.g. the bash or shell is hidden within the python one with !ls the other notebook magic are %r, %scala %python %sql %md

 Not related to this answer but I needed a bplace to put it, command or ctrl + option or alt + space will give you suggestions for how to finish sql queries or python code.

+the default language of the notebook is set at the top of the notebook, all new code cells will use that language first and then you would switch it.

 ## Identify how to run one notebook from within another notebook

 **Your answer:**
+first of all, it is beneficial to organize your notebooks in your workspace under different directories. when you do this you can reference them by location relative to other notebooks in the workspace.

 ## Identify how notebooks can be shared with others

 **Your answer:**
+there is a share button in the intervface. there are differennt levels of access you can choose, like view which is read only, run which allows to run the notebook but not edit it, edit, or manage which allows people to change which cluster it runs with and delete it etc. you can choose individuals or roles in the system that are allowed to do the things, roles would be like admin.

 ## Describe how Databricks Repos enables CI/CD workflows in Databricks